sotuamax/cnv_Turticae/README.md

 - Under the folder, output files will be written into, including pos_depth.txt and mean_depth.txt files. <br>
 - The pos_depth.txt file is read-depth for sites on gene region with default step size of 100 bp. <br>
   ![Screen Shot 2021-12-30 at 12 13 00 PM](https://user-images.githubusercontent.com/63678158/147781629-e1a2d72b-6672-4304-9a55-a79423ea243c.png)
-- The depth_per_gene.txt file is calculated read-depth for each gene based on the mean and median value of depth on collected gene sites. <br>
+- The depth_per_gene.txt file is calculated read-depth for each gene based on the mean and median value of depth on collected gene sites.
+The number of sites per gene was indicated as "size" in the output file. <br>
   ![Screen Shot 2021-12-30 at 12 17 55 PM](https://user-images.githubusercontent.com/63678158/147781946-80e304e0-18df-4d83-945c-684ae22d5115.png)

+### Estimate read-depth for single-copy region
-### The median value of read-coverage per gene was used to fit a gaussian mixture model, and parameters (mean and standard deviation) are estimated based on the observations.
+The median value of read-coverage per gene was used to fit a gaussian mixture model, and parameters (mean and standard deviation) are estimated based on the observations.
 <code> Rscript single_copy_coverage.R -RD mean_depth.txt -O dir </code> <br>
 NOTE: the "mean_depth.txt" file is the output from the first step.
 ### Then, parameters was utilized for the estimation of copy-number variation of given site.